LSSTDESC/descqa/README.md

 Repeat steps 2, 3, 4 as necessary.

-### Step 6: Commit and push changes.
+### Step 6: Commit and push your changes

 Now that you are happy about your changes, you can commit them.
-First, check current status of change:
+First, make sure you are in your local descqa clone:

     cd your/own/directory/descqa-local

+and check current status of change:

     git status

 "Stage" everything you want to commit and then commit: